cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster.md

 ### Cluster configuration

-A single node cluster is only appropriate for single-region application development and testing.
+A single-node cluster is only appropriate for single-region application development and testing.
 For single-region production deployments, we recommend a minimum of 3 nodes.
 The number of nodes you choose also affects your storage capacity and performance.
 See the [Example](#dedicated-example) for more information.

 {{ site.data.products.dedicated }} clusters use three Availability Zones (AZs).
 For balanced data distribution and best performance, we recommend using a number of nodes that is a multiple of 3 (for example, 3, 6, or 9 nodes per region).